8 mistakes to avoid when writing a resume

 You should not specifically mention the salary you want in the next job application or the salary you were paid in the previous job.
 This is not necessary for every CV, sometimes even causing employers to misunderstand your ideas.
 You can talk to your employer about your desired salary at the end of the interview.

 Do not show employers your weaknesses because the first impression in the CV is very important.
 Especially is an English teaching job.
 If possible, avoid questions about weaknesses or answer generally to sidestep another issue.
 If you are applying for an English teaching job, never tell the employer that you do not know how to communicate.

 If you want the employer to pay attention to your strengths and capabilities, you need to present your CV very well and highlight those things.
 So the presentation is one of the important factors to help you impress the employer.

 Mention too many unrelated achievements.

-Instead of telling too many accomplishments and experiences that aren’t related to the position, you can list what qualifications or certificates you have earned.
+Instead of telling too many accomplishments and experiences that aren’t related to the English teaching position, you can list what qualifications or certificates you have earned.